raynaharrisphd/raynaharrisphd.github.io/_posts/2026-02-08-superbowl-yoga.md

 layout: post
 title: "Apres Ski Flow 1 - Superbowl Sunday"
 date: 2026-02-08
 excerpt: "My first of many Après Yoga classes at Mountain Lotus!
-This one took place on Superbowl Sunday during the Winter Olympics, so we focuses on stretching, strengthening, mediation, and relaxation."
+This one took place on Superbowl Sunday during the Winter Olympics, so we focused on stretching, strengthening, meditation, and relaxation."
 categories: yoga
 tags: ['Apres Ski Flow']
 spotify: 2BtaAqbnITgfe2JGzdwA14